caroline98tang/PACMANs/docs/milestone7_report.rst

-   understand the sensitivity of AMOC collapse and recovery, determine what additional measurements could reduce uncertainty in such projections, and enable a parallel understanding of collapse to that of the GAN.\ |image35|
+   understand the sensitivity of AMOC collapse and recovery, determine what additional measurements could reduce uncertainty in such projections, and enable a parallel understanding of collapse to that of the GAN.

-5 Task 2.4: Data Plan for AMOC Use Case
+7 Task 2.4: Data Plan for AMOC Use Case
 ----------------------------------------

    The Physics-informed AI Climate Model Agent Neuro-symbolic Simulator